Probing inflationary features with galaxy ultraviolet luminosity function observables: Introduction

 One such high redshift observable is galaxy ultraviolet luminosity function (UVLF) which is defined as the comoving number density of galaxy per unit luminosity.
 These measurements are made at rest frame wavelength of about 1500\AA.
 The observed luminosity provides a proxy for the inference of star formation rate which captures information regarding galaxy formation and their cosmological evolution.
 The Hubble Space Telescope (HST) has measured UVLFs upto $z\approx 10$ \citep{Bouwens2015,Atek2018,Bouwens2021}.
 Recently, James Webb Space Telescope (JWST) has pushed this limit to $z\approx 15$ \citep{Donnan2023,Harikane2023,Bouwens2023,McLoed2024}.
 These measurements have inferred a large abundance of UV bright galaxies as compared to the prediction from standard galaxy formation model in $\Lambda$CDM framework extrapolated to these redshifts \citep{BCWHWMYSGYE202,Vogelsberger2020,Kannan2023,LHHTW2023,MF2023,MTT2023}.
 Several proposals beyond $\Lambda$CDM cosmology, higher star formation efficiency as well as stochasticity of bright UV galaxies have been proposed \citep{B2023,Padmanabhan2023,PL2023,DSBML2023,MV2023,LB2022,BFR2023,HRUV2023,GYCC2023,SVBTK2023,SL2024} to alleviate this problem.
 More recent works \cite{CC2024,DFGBTPDSB2025} show that JWST data necessitates evolving star formation efficiency as a function of redshift within $\Lambda$CDM framework.

 The UVLF observables have also been used to probe particle nature of dark matter \citep{DG2024,LKBM2025,DMSL2025,BCLMR2025,BLBMC2025}.
 Non-trivial particle interaction of dark matter beyond cold dark matter paradigm modifies the shape of matter power spectrum.
 This modification imprints its characteristic signature on halo mass function which captures the comoving number density of dark matter halo as a function of halo mass.
-Since the dark matter halos act has host for galaxies, the number density of galaxies including total star formation rate in the universe is also modified.
+Since the dark matter halos act as host for galaxies, the number density of galaxies including total star formation rate in the universe is also modified.
 Therefore, UVLF measurements which constrain star formation can indirectly test interaction properties of dark matter.
 Further, the matter power spectrum also captures information regarding initial condition or inflationary power spectrum \citep{Guth1981,Linde1982,Straobinsky1980,AS1982} of the Universe.
 Therefore, these observables can be used to probe modification to our understanding of inflation even within standard $\Lambda$CDM framework.
 Current CMB and LSS measurements are consistent with inflation power spectrum being a featureless power law within wavenumber $10^{-4}$ Mpc$^{-1}\lesssim k \lesssim 0.1$ Mpc$^{-1}$ \citep{WMAP2011,Planck2020,ACT2025,SPT2025,eBOSS2021,DESI2025}.
 However, several models predict scale dependent features \citep{BH2009,JCGSS2009,JSSS2009,HAJSS2010,MHA2012,CHP2015} which can modify the power spectrum at $k\gtrsim 0.1$ Mpc$^{-1}$.
+The authors in \cite{YOTT2020} have used the UVLF data to study modification to standard inflationary power spectrum with some choice of model parameterization such as adding running parameters or step-like features.